 Social media optimization (SMO) is the process of increasing the awareness of a product, brand or event by using a number of social media outlets and communities to generate viral publicity.
-Social Media Optimization
+SMO

 SMO includes using RSS feeds, social news and bookmarking sites, as well as social media sites and video and blogging sites.
 SMO is similar to SEO (search engine optimization) in that the goal is to drive traffic to your Web site.